Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Golden Retrievers as search and rescue dogs are often trained using retrieving games or hide and seek and those games use the search, stalk, and chase drives in that training.
 To teach tracking, the Golden Retriever must use its keen sense of smell to search out hidden objects.

 I taught him the command “to the side” to manage this, where he moves to the side and sits or lays down in a crouch.
-I am now using the crouch and hold position taught during those walks during our play sessions with a ball.
-Now, he must wait for my command before he can chase the ball once it is thrown.
+I now use the crouch and hold position during our play sessions with a ball.
+He must wait for my command before he can chase the ball once it is thrown.

 In both instances, he demonstrates excellent impulse control, which has transferred to better obedience in other areas of life.